anonyknight/anonyknight.github.io/docs/techs/OMSCS/CS6035-Intro-To-Information-Security/index.md

 ## Potential Extra Credit

 ### NOTE: THERE IS NO GUARANTEE EXTRA CREDIT.
-AN ANNOUNCEMENT WILL BE MADE WHEN AND IF EXTRA CREDIT IS AVAILABLE.
+AN ANNOUNCEMENT WILL BE MADE WHEN AND IF EXTRA CREDIT IS AVAILABLE

 |   Project Name   |                                               Project Prerequisites:                                                |
 | :--------------: | :-----------------------------------------------------------------------------------------------------------------: |